Supreme Court to hear appeal of new-trial decision in Cindy Gladue case

 The Supreme Court of Canada has agreed to hear an appeal in the case of an Ontario trucker who was acquitted in the death of an Indigenous woman in an Edmonton motel room.

 In March 2015, Bradley Barton was found not guilty by a jury in the death of Cindy Gladue, a sex-trade worker whose body was found in a bathtub.
 Gladue bled to death after a night of what Barton called consensual rough sex.

 Barton, who called the fatal injury accidental, was acquitted of both murder and manslaughter.

-The Alberta Court of Appeal ordered a new trial, ruling serious errors were made during the trial and in the judge's charge to the jury about Barton's conduct and the sexual assault law as it pertains to consent.
+The Alberta Court of Appeal ordered a new trial.
+It ruled that serious errors were made during the trial and in the judge's charge to the jury about Barton's conduct and the sexual assault law as it pertains to consent.

-That decision — the one that will now be appealed before the high court — said the errors negatively compromised the jury's ability to properly assess the evidence and apply the law correctly.
+That decision — the one that will now be appealed before the high court — said the errors affected the jury's ability to properly assess the evidence and apply the law correctly.

-"Despite our society's recognition of individual autonomy and equality, there still remains an undeniable need for judges to ensure that the criminal law is not tainted by pernicious and unfair assumptions, whether about women, Aboriginal people, or sex-trade workers," said the written ruling from three judges, including Chief Justice Catherine Fraser.
+"Despite our society's recognition of individual autonomy and equality, there still remains an undeniable need for judges to ensure that the criminal law is not tainted by pernicious and unfair assumptions, whether about women, Aboriginal people, or sex-trade workers," said the written ruling from the Appeal Court.

 "Failing to meet that need can undermine the jurors' ability to apply the law objectively and correctly.
 Regrettably, in this case, the jury charge was deficient in all these respects."